elevateforhumanity/fix2/docs/MILADY_RISE_PARTNER_GUIDE.md

 1. Check promo code is entered correctly: `efhcti-rise295`
 2. No spaces, periods, or commas
 3. Must be at checkout page
-4. Contact Jessica if code doesn't work
+4. Use support link from partner email if code doesn't work

 **Access Issues:**
 1. Ensure they registered on Milady platform